 Current Capitol Heights Demographics

-Today, 90% of the population of Capitol Heights is African-American, and the Town has an African-American mayor.
+Today, 90% of the population of Capitol Heights is African-American, and the Town has an all African-American Council.